Data Governance Analyst

 Required Experience:

-Experience working on policy instruments and governance standards with ability to organize information and write for a range of levels of government and external stakeholders.
+- Experience developing governance standards and policy instruments with ability to communicate effectively across range of levels of government and external stakeholders.

-Demonstrated ability to work collaboratively with cross-functional teams and to facilitate teamwork and stakeholder engagement.
+- Demonstrated ability to collaborate effectively across cross-functional teams and lead stakeholders to drive alignment and results.

 Assets: